-Sections 6, 8 and 13 of this bill require school districts and charter schools, the Health Division of the Department and the Division of Mental Health and Developmental Services of the Department to use the statewide standard prescribed by the Aging and Disability Services Division pursuant to section 1 to determine whether a person is a person with autism.
-Sections 3 and 8 of this bill require certain evaluations to monitor the progress of persons with autism receiving services through school districts and charter schools and the Division of Mental Health and Developmental Services.
+Sections 8 and 13 of this bill require: (1) the Health Division of the Department and the Division of Mental Health and Developmental Services of the Department to use the statewide standard prescribed by the Aging and Disability Services Division pursuant to section 1 to determine whether a person is a person with autism; and (2) that certain evaluations be conducted to monitor the progress of persons with autism receiving services through the Health Division and the Division of Mental Health and Developmental Services.

-Sections 4, 9, 12 and 14 of this bill require school districts and charter schools, the Health Division, the Division of Mental Health and Developmental Services and the Department of Employment, Training and Rehabilitation to submit to the Aging and Disability Services Division information relating to persons with autism.
+Sections 4, 9, 12 and 14 of this bill require the Department of Education, the Health Division, the Division of Mental Health and Developmental Services and the Department of Employment, Training and Rehabilitation to submit to the Aging and Disability Services Division information relating to persons with autism.